BobbyESP/hackingcrashing/README.md

 I AM NOT RESPONSIBLE FOR ANY DAMAGE THIS CAUSES

-If something doesn't work, start an issue.
+If something doesn't work, go discussions first please.